Sustainability for Engineering & Energy Systems

 The EngD benefits both student and sponsor.
 Over four years, the student will spend most of their time making a significant contribution to the research agenda of the industrial partner.
 The remainder of their time is spent at the University of Surrey, taking advanced technical courses and interacting with our experts.
 This ensures a constant flow of the most cutting-edge ideas back into the sponsoring organisation.
 Professional skills are strengthened through specialised business courses covering project management, leadership, teamwork and communication management.

-The EngD programme is funded principally by the Engineering & Physical Sciences Research Council, the University of Surrey and by our sponsoring organisations.
+The EngD programme is funded by our sponsor organisations, the University of Surrey and the Engineering & Physical Sciences Research Council.